There are only a finite number of excluded minors for the class of bicircular matroids: Representations

+The graphs illustrated in Figures \ref{quartetopus1} and \ref{quartetopus2} show that the assumption of rank at least five in Theorem \ref{duck} is required~\cite{COULLARD1991223}.
 The rank-3 uniform matroid on six elements is represented by the 3-vertex graph with six edges shown in Figure \ref{quartetopus1} with any labelling of its edges.
-Labels may be swapped on edges as indicated in the pair of three-vertex graphs with $m \geq 7$ edges as shown in Figure \ref{quartetopus1}; both graphs represent the same bicircular matroid.
+Labels may be swapped on edges as indicated in the pair of 3-vertex graphs with $m \geq 7$ edges as shown in Figure \ref{quartetopus1}; both graphs represent the same bicircular matroid.
 The rank-4 uniform matroid on six elements is represented by each of the 4-vertex graphs with six edges shown in Figure \ref{quartetopus2}, with any labelling of their edges.
-For any integer $m \geq 7$, each of the graphs at right in Figure \ref{quartetopus2} has $m-5$ edges linking the pair of vertices labelled $6, \ldots, m$; both graphs provide bicircular representations for the same matroid.
+For any integer $m \geq 7$, each of the graphs at right in Figure \ref{quartetopus2} has $m-5$ edges linking the pair of vertices labelled $6, \ldots, m$; both graphs provide bicircular representations for the same matroid. {Given such a pair of graphs representing the same matroid, we say that one has been obtained from the other as a \emph{rearrangement}, or by a \emph{rearrangement} operation. }

-For any connected graph $G$, let $\co(G)$ be the graph obtained from $G$ by contracting all but one edge of each balloon and all but one edge of each line of $G$.
-We will see later that $\co(G)$ provides a representation for $\co(B(G))$.
+For any connected graph $G$, let $\co(G)$ be the graph obtained from $G$ by contracting all but one edge of each balloon and all but one edge of each line of $G$. {By Proposition \ref{elise}}, $\co(G)$ provides a representation for $\co(B(G))$.
 Let $\mathscr G$ be the family of graphs $\{ G : \co(G)$ is one of the graphs show in Figure \ref{quartetopus1} or \ref{quartetopus2}$\}$.

 \begin{thm}[\cite{COULLARD1991223}, Theorem 4.11] Let $M$ be a connected matroid, and let $G$ and $G'$ be bicircular representations for $M$.
-If neither $G$ nor $G'$ is in $\mathscr G$, then $G$ is obtained from $G'$ by either a sequence rolling and replacement operations, or a sequence of rotation and replacement operations. \end{thm}
+If {not both $G$ and $G'$ are in $\mathscr{G}$,} then $G$ is obtained from $G'$ by either a sequence rolling and replacement operations, or a sequence of rotation and replacement operations. \end{thm}